johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 To use Avenir Next, update `main.tex` by changing `\usetheme{gemini}` to `\usetheme{avenirnext}`.

 Font installation varies by operating system.
-Refer to the appropriate instructions below or consult system-specific documentation for installing custom fonts.
+Refer to the appropriate instructions below or system-specific documentation for installing custom fonts:

 #### macOS
 These font files are typically preinstalled and available through *Font Book*.